stephenscaff/EveryDayImInstagrammin/README.md

 # Every Day I'm Instagrammin!
 A little Jquery plugin (4kb - unminified) that snags and display Instagram pics by User or HashTag, with some caption styles..
-See it in action at: [instagrammin.sosweetcreative.com](http://instagrammin.sosweetcreative.com)
+See it in action at this stupid long url: [everydayiminstagrammin.stephenscaff.com](http://everydayiminstagrammin.stephenscaff.com/)

 ## Wait, Another Freakin' Instagram Plugin?